-Our operations are located in the United States and are organized into two reporting segments: (1) gathering and processing and (2)water handling.
-Financial information for our reporting segments is located under Note 17-Reporting Segments to our consolidated financial statements.
+Our operations are located in the United States and are organized into two reportable segments: (1) gathering and processing and (2) water handling.
+Financial information for our reportable segments is located under Note 17-Reportable Segments to our consolidated financial statements.